KevinKra/My_notes/Google_IT/README.md

 The motherboard is the central hub of the computer.
 It connects different parts of the computer together and allows the expansion of our computer's functionality by adding **expansion cards**.
 All motherboards have a few key characteristics:

 - **The Chipset**: determines how components, like the CPU, RAM, and peripherals, communicate amongst one another on the machine.
-Motherboards are composed of two chip sets: the **Northbridge** that interconnects components like the RAM and video cards, and the other, the **Southbridge**, handles the **I/O or input/output** components of the machine like hardd rives and USBs that output data.
+Motherboards are composed of two chip sets: the **Northbridge** that interconnects components like the RAM and video cards.
+The other, the **Southbridge**, handles the **I/O or input/output** components of the machine like hard rives and USBs that output data.
 Some CPUs completely integrate the Northbridge, so there is no separate Northbridge on the motherboard.

 - **Expansion Slots**: allow us to expand on the functionality of our computer.
 For instance, if you wanted to install a GPU you would install it onto the expansion slot.
 The standard for expansion slots today is called the **PCIe**, or **Peripheral Component Interconnect Express**.
 The PCIe looks like an expansion slot on the motherboard.

 - **Form Factor**: The size of a motherboard.
 ATX, Advanced Technology Extended, is the most common Form Factor.
 ITX, Information Technology Extended is a smaller form factor than the ATX.
 The form factor of a motherboard is important in determining the amount of functionality and computational power you eventually want in your machine.

+_What is the purpose of the Chipset?_

+- The chipset helps determine how components like the CPU, RAM, and peripherals work together.

+_What do the Southbridge and Northbridge handle?_

+- The Southbridge handles the I/O behaviors of the machine, whereas the Northbridge handles components like the RAM, GPU, etc. Some CPUs integrate the Northbridge functionality internally.

 #### Storage